-We welcome everyone's comments on this Equality, Diversity and Inclusiveness Strategy and Single Equality Scheme Action Plan (Appendix 1) as well as any other aspects of our work to promote equality and diversity.
+We welcome everyone's comments on this Single Equality, Diversity, Inclusiveness and Belonging Scheme and Action Plan (Appendix 1) as well as any other aspects of our work to promote equality and diversity.

-When carrying out our functions we increasingly set diversity at the heart of the way we do business.
-By ensuring its core position in service delivery and employment practice, and is imbedded into day to day business.
+When carrying out our functions, we increasingly set diversity at the heart of the way we do business by ensuring its core position in service delivery and employment practice, and is embedded into day to day business.

-Our intention is to be recognised as an outstanding college and the critical factor in this is the success of all staff and all students.
-The Single Equality, Diversity and Inclusiveness Strategy through its implementation will support us in this success.
+Our intention is to be recognised as an outstanding College and the critical factor in this is the success of all staff and all students.
+The Single Equality, Diversity, Inclusiveness and Belonging Scheme through its implementation will support us in this success.

-Our Single Equality Strategy for 2017-20 creates a framework for promoting and maintaining an inclusive environment where everyone can achieve.
+Our Single Equality Strategy for 2019-22 creates a framework for promoting and maintaining an inclusive environment where everyone can achieve.
 This is informed by both the spirit and the letter of the law.
 It is our response to the specific duty to publish information under the Equality Act 2010.

-This statement has been drawn up in partnership with our Board of Governors
+This statement has been drawn up in partnership with our Board of Governors.

+Signed by Marie Gilluley,

-Marie Gilluley Principal and Chief Executive MISSION STATEMENT 2
+Principal and Chief

+Executive